tekumara/notes/spark-partitions.md

 The number of partitions created when shuffling a Dataframe can be controlled by the `spark.sql.shuffle.partitions` configuration parameter and defaults to 200 (regardless of the number of executor cores).
 Here's how you could set this to 500: `spark.sql("set spark.sql.shuffle.partitions=500")`

-The number of partitions when doing a join, reduceByKey or parallelize on an RDD can be set by the `spark.default.parallelism` config parameter and defaults to the total number of cores in the cluster.
+The number of partitions when doing a join, reduceByKey or parallelize on an RDD can be set by the `spark.default.parallelism` config parameter and defaults to the total number of executor cores in the cluster.
 When run locally (`spark.master = "local[*]"`), this will be the result of `Runtime.getRuntime.availableProcessors()` ie: the number of logical cores, which includes hyper-threads.

 ## Writing Dataframes